 When Diana Henry was sixteen she started a menu notebook (an exercise book carefully covered in wrapping paper).
 Planning a menu is still her favorite part of cooking.

 Menus can create very different moods; they can take you places, from an afternoon at the seaside in Brittany to a sultry evening eating mezze in Istanbul.
 They also have to work as a meal that flows and as a group of dishes that the cook can manage without becoming totally stressed.
 The 24 menus and 100 recipes in this book reflect places Diana loves, and dishes that are real favorites.

 That says something very important about eating - simplicity and generosity and sometimes not cooking are what it's about.

-This is the third issue of Toothache magazine.
-This issue features a ton of great...
+This is the fourth issue of Toothache magazine.
+It features a wide range of chefs...

 Seoul is a city rooted in ancient memory, faith, and tradition.
 Thoughtful consideration flavours social...

 Dill's fourth issue, Crossroads, focuses on some unique and fascinating culinary traditions in Asia that have...